henrikstengaard/hstwb-installer/README.md

 **11. Viewing EAB WHDLoad Games AGA Menu Package readme**

-For example EAB WHDLoad Games AGA Menu Package readme is clicked showing description and screenshots of package contents.
+For example EAB WHDLoad Games AGA Menu Package readme is clicked showing it's Amiga guide readme description and screenshots.

 This is optional and can be skipped.